 The Group's principal financial liabilities comprise loans and borrowings, trade payables and notes payable, payables to related parties and contribution to social and sports funds.
 The main purpose of these financial liabilities is to raise finance for the Group's operations.
-The Group has various financial assets such as trade receivables and notes receivable, receivables from related parties, loans granted to LNG companies, positive fair value of interest rate swaps, financial assets at FVOCI, equity investments at FVTPL, staff and other receivables and cash and bank balances, which arise directly from its operations.
+The Group has various financial assets such as trade receivables and notes receivable, receivables from related parties, loans granted to associate companies and a joint venture, positive fair value of interest rate swaps, investment in deposits financial assets at FVOCI, equity investments at FVTPL, staff and other receivables and cash and bank balances, which arise directly from its operations.